Credit history: What it is and why it matters

 How to establish credit with no credit history

 The CFPB says millions of Americans are “credit invisible,” because they don’t have enough credit history to be scored.
-Young adults, college students and recent immigrants may fit this description.
-If you haven’t established credit, here are four ways to get started.
+If you haven’t established credit, here are four ways to get started:

-While there are many credit cards to choose from, a lack of credit history may make it harder to qualify for traditional credit card accounts.
-However, there could be ways to get a credit card even if someone has no credit history.
+While there are many credit cards to choose from, a lack of credit history may make it harder to qualify for a traditional credit card account.
+But there could be ways to get a credit card even if you don’t have credit history.

 If you’re faced with this challenge, there’s an option called a secured credit card.
-To open one of these accounts, you typically give the credit card issuer a security deposit upfront—it’s usually refundable once the account is closed.
+To open one of these accounts, you typically give the credit card issuer a refundable security deposit up front.
 As you use the card and make on-time payments, you can start to build a positive credit history.

-In addition to credit cards, there are some installment loan options that could help build credit history.
-Instead of receiving the money upfront like a traditional loan, money from a credit-builder loan goes into a dedicated account.
-As you make payments over a fixed period to match the amount of the loan, the lender reports the payments to credit agencies to help you establish credit.
+In addition to credit cards, some installment loan options could help build credit history.
+Instead of receiving the money up front like a traditional loan, money from a credit-builder loan goes into a dedicated account.
+As you make payments over a fixed period to match the amount of the loan, the lender reports the payments to the credit bureaus to help you establish credit.
 And once you pay off the loan, you receive the money.

 Credit history FAQ